KLAA (AM)

-KLAA (830 kHz "The Beast") is a commercial AM radio station licensed to the city of Orange, California, and broadcasting to the Greater Los Angeles Area.
+KLAA (830 kHz "Angels Radio") is a commercial AM radio station licensed to the city of Orange, California, and broadcasting to the Greater Los Angeles Area.
 The station is owned by LAA 1, LLC, composed of the owners and executives of the Los Angeles Angels baseball team, and is held separately from the baseball club.
-KLAA's studios and offices are located on the grounds of Angel Stadium of Anaheim in Anaheim, California.
-The transmitter is in Chino, California, off McCarty Road.
+KLAA's studios and offices are located on the grounds of Angel Stadium in Anaheim, California.